Scholarships for Idaho

 Winning scholarships for Idaho can unearth a goldmine of free tuition money for post-secondary study in the “Gem State.”
 Positioned in the Pacific Northwest south of British Columbia, Idaho is the country’s 39th most populated state with just 1.7 million inhabitants.
 Idaho is an underrated state offering outdoor adventurers 107,561 miles of rivers, the rugged Sawtooth Mountains, 130 “soakable” hot springs, and unparalleled winter sports at Sun Valley.
 College students also discover 15 first-rate colleges ranging from small undergraduate schools like Lewis-Clark State College to large doctoral institutions like Boise State University.
+There are at least six public schools that offer online degrees in Idaho.
+For total offered, University of Idaho ranks first, with 17 master’s tracks.
 The U.S. News even lauds the University of Idaho as the 90th top public college nationwide.
 Plus, bountiful scholarships are available to peel your tuition bills like Idaho potatoes.

 1. Idaho Governor’s Cup Scholarships